 Litrix.de – German literature online

 Litrix.de is a programme dedicated to making German-language literature more widely known, and encouraging and supporting its translation into other languages.
-Litrix.de was launched in 2003 by the Federal Foundation for Culture (Kulturstiftung des Bundes) and then, with funding from the Foundation, brought to full fruition during the period 2003-2008 under the auspices of the Goethe Institute.
-Litrix.de has been a full and integral part of the Goethe Institute’s Literature and Translation-Support Section since the beginning of 2009.
+Litrix.de was initiated in 2003 by the Federal Cultural Foundation (Kulturstiftung des Bundes) under the auspices of the Goethe-Institut and since 2009 has been an integral part of the Goethe-Institut’s Literature and Translation Promotion Division.

-Litrix.de’s work is focused specifically on promoting its range of current titles, and it addresses itself particularly to publishers, editors, translators and other key figures world-wide who are active in the field of cultural interchange and who make or influence decisions about the translating of German-language books.
-To this end the website is published not only in German, but also in English as the lingua franca of cultural interchange.
+Litrix.de’s work is focused specifically on promoting its range of current titles, and it particularly addresses publishers, editors, translators and other key figures worldwide who are active in the field of cultural dialogue and who make or influence decisions about the translation of German-language books.
+To this end the website is published not only in German, but also in English as the lingua franca of cultural dialogue.
+The selected books are additionally presented in a third language based on the respective focus of the Litrix translation-funding programme.